2019 Nevada Legislative Session

 pay increase for all state law enforcement

 rank and file and first line supervisors; 5% for all higher ranks; and a 5% differential between first line supervisors and the topped out officers whom they supervise.
-The bill is sponsored by Senate Majority Leader Nicole Cannizzaro and is assigned to the Senate Committee on Commerce and Labor.
-It was assigned to that Committee because it originally contained a huge expansion of the definition of "police officer" in the heart/lung statutes that was not intended to be in this bill.
-Upon presenting the bill on April 10, 2019, we immediately removed that unintended section from the bill, thus eliminating one major obstacle to its passage.
+The bill is sponsored by Senate Majority Leader Nicole Cannizzaro and was assigned to the Senate Committee on Commerce and Labor.
+The bill originally contained a huge expansion of the definition of "police officer" in the heart/lung statutes that was not intended to be in this bill.
+Upon presenting the bill, we immediately removed that unintended section from the bill, thus eliminating one major obstacle to its passage

 Senate Bill (SB) 459.
 This bill is both sponsored by and assigned to the Senate Government Affairs Committee.
 It will provide